How Many Steps A Day Is Healthy?

 You are currently viewing How Many Steps A Day Is Healthy?

-10,000 steps a day is seen by many as the epitome of health, although it is a target most people rarely manage to reach (it equates to about 5 miles or 7-8km).
-Despite our fixation on this golden number, there is not a large amount of research behind it.
-The number actually originates from a very successful marketing campaign by a Japanese company after the 1964 Tokyo Olympics.
-The company designed the first step-counter, named manpo-kei, which translates as ‘10,000-step meter’.
+10,000 steps a day is seen by many as the epitome of health, although it’s a target only few manage to reach (it equates to about 5 miles or 7-8km).
+Despite our fixation on this golden number, there isn’t a large amount of research behind it.

-Increasing your amount of daily walking by even just a small amount can result in significant long term health benefits.
-If you are going to count steps, 10,000 a day is a great (albeit ambitious) target to aim for as a healthy adult; at a minimum you should be aiming for 7,500.
-However, counting steps is only a rough guide for measuring exercise, because it does not take into account the speed at which you walk, or by how much this increases your heart rate.
+Increasing the amount that you walk each day by even just a small amount can result in significant long term health benefits.
+If you want to count steps, 10,000 a day is a great (albeit ambitious) target to aim for as a healthy adult.
+But don’t worry if you don’t hit that target every day.

-Why is walking so important?
+Why is walking important?

 There is a substantial amount of evidence supporting the beneficial effects of regular walking.
-A dose-response relationship can be seen between increased steps and a decreased risk of a number of negative health outcomes, including all-cause mortality (death of any cause) (1).
-Regular walking is also known to be associated with a reduced risk of heart disease, type 2 diabetes and depression (2).
-So we know that walking regularly can keep us healthy, but how much walking is enough?
+A dose-response relationship can be seen between increased steps and a decreased risk of a number of negative health outcomes, including all-cause mortality (death of any cause).1

-Some studies have compared people who average 10,000 steps a day to those who average much lower numbers, with clear benefits shown in cardiovascular health.
-People who walk less than 5,000 steps a day are considered sedentary.
-Research shows consistent associations of this average low level of activity with a high risk of cardiovascular disease and other chronic health conditions (3).
-Whereas walking over 5,000 steps a day is associated with a lower risk of heart disease, stroke, being overweight and high blood pressure (4, 5).
+Research shows consistent associations of this average low level of activity with a high risk of cardiovascular disease and other chronic health conditions.2 Whereas walking over 5,000 steps a day is associated with a lower risk of heart disease, stroke, being overweight and high blood pressure.
+34

-Even for young, active, healthy people who usually average more than 10,000 steps, just a short term drop to <5,000 steps for a period ranging from 3 days to 2 weeks, can have significant and quite shocking effects:
+Even for young, active, healthy people who usually average more than 10,000 steps, just a short term drop to <5,000 steps for a period ranging from 3 days to 2 weeks, can have significant and quite shocking effects2

 • Decreased insulin sensitivity (especially within skeletal muscle)